synoratska/mern-memories-app/README.md

-MERN app where you can create, update and delete a Memory.
+MERN app where you can create, update and delete a Moment.
 After authorization you can create a card with a title, description, image and tag.
-Also you can "like" other user's memory.
+Also you can "like" other user's moments.

 Setup: